 - B. Standing Committees Reporting to the Board of Governors - 1.
-Committee on Organization and Rules, Committee on Finance and Investment, and Committee on Honors. - A full term on these committees is defined as three years; partial year terms are permitted.
-An individual may only serve two full successive terms (not to exceed six years)The combination of the partial and full terms cannot exceed six years. - b.
-Additional service beyond two successive full terms (and an initial partial term, if that occurred) will be permitted only after the passage of at least two years or in the event of ex-officio service.
+Committee on Organization and Rules, Committee on Finance and Investment, and Committee on Honors. - a.
+A full term on these committees is defined as three years.
+An individual may only serve two full successive terms (not to exceed six years). - Additional service beyond two successive full terms (and an initial partial term, if that occurred) will be permitted only after the passage of at least two years or in the event of ex-officio service.
 If a partial term is served, the combination of the partial and full terms cannot exceed six years. - c.
 In the event of a nomination for more than one Past President to serve on the committee, a statement must accompany the nomination setting forth specific reasons why this appointment is in the best interest of the Society.
 The term of the appointment is one year and must be approved by the Board of Governors, taking into consideration the feedback from the Committee on Organization and Rules. - d.
-An individual shall not serve on more than one Standing Committee Reporting to the Board at the same time unless service on one or both of them is in anex-officio capacity. - 2.
+An individual shall not serve on more than one Standing Committee Reporting to the Board at the same time unless service on one or both of them is in an ex-officio capacity. - 2.
 Audit Committee and Committee on Executive Director Evaluation and Staff Compensation - a.
 The President-Elect nominates Governors-elect for service on the Audit Committee and Committee on Executive Director Evaluation and Staff Compensation. - b.
 The President and Immediate Past President are ex officio members of the Committee on Executive Director Evaluation and Staff Compensation with vote.
-The President-Nominee/Elect is an ex officio member withoutvote. - 3.
+The President-Nominee/Elect is an ex officio member without vote. - 3.
 Committee of Past Presidents - a.
-Membership iseforlifetime - 4.
-Philanthropy Committe a.
+Membership is for lifetime a.
 The Philanthropy Committee members are permitted to serve on one additional Standing Committee Reporting to the Board.
-In the event of a nomination for Formatted: Font: Bold, Not Expanded by / Condensed by more than one Past President to serve on the committee, a statement must accompany the nomination setting forth specific reasons why this appointment is in the best interest of the Society.
-The term of the appointment is one year and must be approved by the Board of Governors, taking into consideration the feedback from the Committee on Organization and Rules.
+In the event of a nomination for Formatted: Font: Bold, Not Expanded by / Condensed by